Free Kitchen Hacks eBook

 Use a Large Sauce Pan or Shallow Pot

-One of my favorite things about this dish besides the taste and how quickly it comes together is the fact that it only requires one pot.
+One of my favorite things about this pasta dish (besides the taste, of course) is the fact that it only requires one pot to make.
 Use a large saucepan or shallow pot for best results!

 Dry and Season Your Salmon